emilyantosch/shc_pr3_vl/databases/slides_4/main.typ

     - decide how to implement that relationship in SQL.
 ]

-:%s/- /- /g
-:%s/- /- /g
-:%s/ - / - /g

 = Relationships
 == Relationship Types
 #slide[
   #heading(numbering: none)[Basics]
+  #text(size: 22pt)[
     - Describe relationships between entity types characterized by a verb
     - Often 2 naming possibilities:
       - teaches vs. is taught by
       - Relationship has always two (or more) directions
     - May have attributes
     - Number of participating entity types (degree):
       1. Unary relationship type (e.g., Employee supervises another employee)
       2. Binary relationship type (e.g., Employee works for one department)
       3. Ternary relationship type (e.g., Lecturer recommends books for one specific course)
       4. Higher degrees...
   ]
+]

 #slide[
   #heading(numbering: none)[Basics]
+  #text(size: 22pt)[
     - Each relationship instance in R is an association of entities, where the association includes exactly one entity from each participating entity type
     - In an ERM, relationship types are displayed as diamond-shaped boxes, which are connected by straight lines to the entity types
-    #figure(image("../assets/img/slides_04/20250305_emp_depart_worksfor_rev01.jpeg"))
+      #figure(image("../assets/img/slides_04/20250305_emp_depart_worksfor_rev01.jpeg", height: 50%))
+  ]
 ]

 #slide[